shoprady/shoprady.github.io/_pages/about.md

 comments: false
 ---

+🍀 I'm Seoyeon Ye.
-I'm Seoyeon Ye, and you can also call me by my nickname, shoprady.
+You can also call me by my nickname, shoprady.
-I'm currently a university student studying Artificial Intelligence.
+I'm currently a university student studying AI.